 Why do I need to have my appliances tested?

 PAT testing is a MUST because it ensures that your appliance is safe.
+Faulty electrical equipment can lead to serious hazards, including fires and electric shocks, making PAT testing essential.
 This will in turn protect your household from the risk of electrocution and fire accidents due to bad electrical appliances.
 Using a device that is not tested is a risk to you and your family.

 What are the benefits of PAT testing?